PavanKumarKothuri/AWScloud-MachineLearning-Projects/README.md

 ## **🔮 Future Plans**

 This repository will be continually updated with new projects as I progress through the curriculum.
-I plan to expand my portfolio with more complex and advanced cloud computing, cybersecurity and machine learning applications, demonstrating a broad range of skills.
+I plan to expand my portfolio with more complex and advanced Cloud computing and Machine learning applications, demonstrating a broad range of skills.

 ---

 ## 🤝 **Connect with Me**
-- Built with ❤️ by PavanKumar Kothuri - Passionate about Cloud Computing, CyberSecurity and Machine learning!
+- Built with ❤️ by PavanKumar Kothuri - Passionate about Cloud Computing and Machine learning!
 - 🌐 [LinkedIn | https://www.linkedin.com/in/iamkpk/](https://www.linkedin.com/in/iamkpk/)
 - 💻 [GitHub | https://github.com/PavanKumarKothuri](https://github.com/PavanKumarKothuri)
 - ✉️ [Email | pavankumarkothuri9@gmail.com](mailto:pavankumarkothuri9@gmail.com)

-✨ **Thank you for checking out my portfolio!** I'm excited to continue learning and building with each project, and look forward to contributing to the ever-evolving world of **Cloud computing, Cybersecurity and Machine Learning**!
+✨ **Thank you for checking out my portfolio!** I'm excited to continue learning and building with each project, and look forward to contributing to the ever-evolving world of **Cloud computing and Machine Learning**!